Copywriting is one of those rare skill sets that is both highly accessible AND highly lucrative.

 - The magazine ad wants the reader to think about the brand and buy down the road.

-- The blog post wants the reader to recommend the blog to others, signup, or buy at some point.
+- The blog post wants the reader to recommend the blog to others, signup for the email list, and probably buy something later.

 - The white paper wants the reader to purchase from the brand or refer a purchase down the road.